kamil-rudnicki/knowledge-base-for-startups/README.md

 ## Beeing a CEO

+* Always have a vision (successful leader is one who is always thinking about the future, not just the present) - Larry Ellison
+* Act confident, even when you are not - Larry Ellison
+* Think of it as you want it, not as it is! - Larry Ellison
+* Don't let others sway you from your point of view - Larry Ellison
+* Don't give others your power.
+Ever. - Larry Ellison
 * Create two opposing forces, to make it automatically manage by itself and find health consensuse
 * [The Dynamics of Change and Fear](http://ecorner.stanford.edu/authorMaterialInfo.html?mid=1717)
 * [The “Work” Trap](http://notes.unwieldy.net/post/29050677758/the-work-trap)